Chhaya-Tundwal05/legal-data-ingestion-RAG-pipeline/README.md

 python rag.py search --q "employment discrimination in New York" --k 5
 ```

+### Why embeddings are stored in PostgreSQL instead of FAISS/Qdrant

+- pgvector keeps both structured filtering (SQL) and ANN search in one place, which makes hybrid filters (year, court, judge) possible without multiple systems.
+- This avoids external infra for now (no separate vector DB, no sync jobs).
+- If embedding volume grows into tens of millions of chunks, the system can migrate to Qdrant/Milvus with no upstream changes in the ingestion layer.

 ### Trade-offs & Future Extensions

 - Open-source embeddings keep cost = $0, but lower recall vs OpenAI models